morassman/process-palette/README.md

 From here one can return to the list by pressing the button in the top left corner.

 ### Notifications
 Each time a process is executed a message will be shown in the top right hand corner.
 A successful execution with an exit status code of 0 will show a success message.
 Anything other than 0 will show a warning.
-If the process could not be executed at all then a fatal message is shown.
 What these messages display can be configured or even disabled completely as will be seen in the Advanced Configuration section.

 ## Advanced Configuration
 The `namespace`, `action`, `command` and `keystroke` aren't the only properties that can be configured.
-Of these only the `action` and `command` are required, some are optional and some have default values.
-Many of the properties can also be parameterized with variables from the environment.
+Of these only the `action` and `command` are required.
+The rest are optional and have default values.

+Many of the properties can be parameterized with variables from the environment.
 The following two sections describe the configurable properties and also the variables that can be used to parameterize them.

 ### Properties
 Property|Description|Default